junxit/us-congress-bills-113/metadata.md

 - 2013-10-28 — Mr. Cotton moved to suspend the rules and pass the bill.
 - 2013-10-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6780-6781)
 - 2013-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6780-6781)
+- 2013-10-29 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.